aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/chart-globalization-settings/_index.md

 ## **Possible Usage Scenarios**

-Aspose.Cells APIs have exposed the [**ChartGlobalizationSettings**](https://reference.aspose.com/cells/javascript-cpp/chartglobalizationsettings/) class in order to deal with the scenarios where the user wishes to set chart component to different languages and custom labels for Subtotals in a spreadsheet.
+Aspose.Cells APIs have exposed the [**ChartGlobalizationSettings**](https://reference.aspose.com/cells/javascript-cpp/chartglobalizationsettings/) class to address scenarios where the user wishes to set chart components to different languages and provide custom labels for subtotals in a spreadsheet.

 ## **Introduction to ChartGlobalizationSettings Class**

-The [**ChartGlobalizationSettings**](https://reference.aspose.com/cells/javascript-cpp/chartglobalizationsettings/) class currently offers the following 8 methods which can be overridden in a custom class to translate such as AxisTitle name, AxisUnit name, ChartTitle name, and so on to different languages.
+The [**ChartGlobalizationSettings**](https://reference.aspose.com/cells/javascript-cpp/chartglobalizationsettings/) class currently offers the following eight methods, which can be overridden in a custom class to translate items such as the AxisTitle name, AxisUnit name, ChartTitle name, and so on into different languages.

-1. [**ChartGlobalizationSettings.axisTitleName**](https://reference.aspose.com/cells/javascript-cpp/chartglobalizationsettings/#axisTitleName--): Gets the name of Title for Axis.
+1. **ChartGlobalizationSettings.axisTitleName**: Gets the title name for an axis.
-1. [**ChartGlobalizationSettings.axisUnitName(DisplayUnitType)**](https://reference.aspose.com/cells/javascript-cpp/chartglobalizationsettings/#axisUnitName-displayunittype-): Gets the Name of Axis Unit.
+2. **ChartGlobalizationSettings.axisUnitName(DisplayUnitType)**: Gets the name of an axis unit.
-1. [**ChartGlobalizationSettings.chartTitleName**](https://reference.aspose.com/cells/javascript-cpp/chartglobalizationsettings/#chartTitleName--): Gets the name of Chart Title.
+3. **ChartGlobalizationSettings.chartTitleName**: Gets the chart title name.
-1. [**ChartGlobalizationSettings.legendDecreaseName**](https://reference.aspose.com/cells/javascript-cpp/chartglobalizationsettings/#legendDecreaseName--): Gets the name of Decrease for Legend.
+4. **ChartGlobalizationSettings.legendDecreaseName**: Gets the name for the decrease label in the legend.
-1. [**ChartGlobalizationSettings.legendIncreaseName**](https://reference.aspose.com/cells/javascript-cpp/chartglobalizationsettings/#legendIncreaseName--): Gets the name of Increase for Legend.
+5. **ChartGlobalizationSettings.legendIncreaseName**: Gets the name for the increase label in the legend.
-1. [**ChartGlobalizationSettings.legendTotalName**](https://reference.aspose.com/cells/javascript-cpp/chartglobalizationsettings/#legendTotalName--): Gets the name of Total for Legend.
+6. **ChartGlobalizationSettings.legendTotalName**: Gets the name for the total label in the legend.
-1. [**ChartGlobalizationSettings.otherName**](https://reference.aspose.com/cells/javascript-cpp/chartglobalizationsettings/#otherName--): Gets the name of "Other" labels for Chart.
+7. **ChartGlobalizationSettings.otherName**: Gets the name of the “Other” label for the chart.
-1. [**ChartGlobalizationSettings.seriesName**](https://reference.aspose.com/cells/javascript-cpp/chartglobalizationsettings/#seriesName--): Gets the name of Series in the Chart.
+8. **ChartGlobalizationSettings.seriesName**: Gets the series name in the chart.

 ### **Custom language translation**
 Here, we will create a waterfall chart based on the following data.
-The names of chart components will be displayed in English in the chart.
-We will use a Turkish language example to show how to display the Chart Title, Legend Increase/Decrease names, Total name, and Axis Title in Turkish.
+The names of chart components will be displayed in English by default.
+We will use a Turkish-language example to show how to display the chart title, legend increase/decrease names, total name, and axis title in Turkish.

 ![todo:image_alt_text](sample.png)